 Start with poses that might not work:

 Most of the time, people are shy and very uncomfortable when told to sit in a professional studio in front a camera.
 To make sure that your client is in the most natural pose when you take your best picture, tell the person to sit in a pose that you know are not going to work.
 This will give them time to relax their shoulders a bit and start getting in the mood.
 By taking 5-8 minutes with the client, you will start feeling that the client is now more engaged and starting to feel the vibe of the room.
 Get the awkwardness out of the way first before going for the special one.

 Encourage, Encourage And Encourage

 You have to keep the client feel better about what they are doing and you will also have to be careful not to fake it.
 You have to make the person in front of the camera believe what you are saying.
 Compliment them about their smile and their outfit.
 Tell them that they are doing excellent for first-timers compared to others.
 Tell them that their portrait is going to be perfect because of how good they are doing.

 As you can see, most of the tips are related to the personal connection because is the most powerful tool you can have when working with people.
-This practice only with works headshot photography, it does with every kind of business nowadays.
+This practice not only works with headshot photography, it does with every kind of business nowadays.
 Just give it a try, don’t jump right on the task, try to connect with your client, friends or anybody, listen to them and you will see the dramatic change you will get out of it.